ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 000000dd
 ```

-Running `potato` in a debugger using the file as input reveals that the issue is caused
-by an empty `userlist` file.
-One or more test cases in `Afl++` caused the file to be
-emptied, which in turn causes a crash whenever a user tries to register.
-The userlist
-head is `NULL` and a segfault is thrown when `potato` tries to reference it.

-Restoring the `userlist` from git, then re-running the test in the debugger, reveals that
+Running the test in the debugger reveals that causes a segfault:
-the input still causes a segfault, albeit at a different place:

 ![Afl++](./Afl++DebugCrash1.png)